cert-manager/website/content/en/docs/usage/certificate.md

 ### Actions that will trigger a rotation of the private key {#actions-triggering-private-key-rotation}

-Setting the `rotationPolicy: Always` or change the Certificate's spec won't rotate the private key immediately.
-In order to get the private key secret rotated, the certificate objects must be reissued.
-A certificate object is reissued with either:
+Setting the `rotationPolicy: Always` or changing other fields in the Certificate spec won't rotate the private key immediately.
+In order to rotate the private key, the certificate objects must be reissued.
+A certificate object is reissued under the following circumstances:

 - when the X.509 certificate is nearing expiry,
 - when a reissuance is manually triggered with the following: